 Accommodation is in one of seven stone cottages.
 Unless you are a family of four or more, you will share your accommodation with short-term guests.
 Welcoming guests to all aspects of community life, including your home, is an important part of Erraid membership.
 Guests frequently bring a breath of the outside world, perspective, and reminders of why we choose life on Erraid.
 It is a real pleasure to share the wonders of Erraid with others.

 The accommodation is rustic but comfortable.
 Heating and hot water are provided by wood stoves.
-Each cottage has a sitting room, small kitchenette, three bedrooms, and a bath or shower.
-Sanitation is provided by outdoor compost toilets.
+Each cottage has a sitting room, small kitchenette, three bedrooms, and a bathroom with either a bath or shower.
 In 2017 the owners have installed indoor toilets.
-However we ask residents and guests to keep using the outdoor compost toilets in busy guest weeks.
+However we ask residents and guests to keep using the outdoor compost toilets in times of low rainfall.

 Food: our diet is predominantly vegetarian.
 We use the vegetables we grow and buy, grains and pulses.
 Occasionally we eat meat and fish, sourced as locally and organically as possible.